-On Monday, May 18, all visitors to the Harvard Art Museums will receive free admission to the newly renovated and expanded facility, featuring works from the ancient world to the present, and from the Americas, Europe, North Africa, the Mediterranean, and Asia.
-Visitors will also receive free admission to the special exhibition Mark Rothko’s Harvard Murals, which returns the artist’s 1962 commission for Harvard University to public view through an innovative digital projection conservation approach.
-See the museums’ exhibition listings for more detail: www.harvardartmuseums.org/visit/exhibitions.
+On Wednesday, May 18, all visitors to the Harvard Art Museums will receive free admission to the recently renovated and expanded facility.
+The collections on display include works from the ancient world to the present, and from the Americas, Europe, Africa, the Mediterranean, and West and East Asia.
+Visitors will also receive free admission to the special exhibition Everywhen: The Eternal Present in Indigenous Art from Australia, a rare opportunity to see works by some of the most significant contemporary Indigenous artists in Australia.

 A 10 percent discount will also be offered on all new memberships purchased on May 18.
 Memberships can be purchased at the museums’ admissions desk or shop, adjacent to the Calderwood Courtyard.
-For more information about the many benefits of membership, visit www.harvardartmuseums.org/support/members.
+Visit the Members page on the Harvard Art Museums website for more information about the many benefits of membership.

 AAMD represents 242 art museums across the United States, Canada, and Mexico—from regional museums to large museums in major urban centers.
 International Museum Day is organized annually around the world by the International Council of Museums (ICOM).
-AAMD’s Art Museum Day is an opportunity to focus attention on the role of art museums in North America.
+AAMD’s Art Museum Day is an opportunity to focus attention on the role of art museums in North America, as part of ICOM’s global celebration.

-A comprehensive list of participating Art Museum Day museums is available on the AAMD website: https://aamd.org/our-members/from-the-field/art-museum-day-2015.
-A list of International Museum Day participating museums is available on the ICOM website: http://network.icom.museum/international-museum-day.
+A comprehensive list of participating Art Museum Day museums is available on the AAMD website.
+A list of International Museum Day participating museums is available on the ICOM website.
+Note that while AAMD’s Art Museum Day and ICOM’s International Museum Day are formally held each year on May 18, some institutions shift their celebrations to adjacent dates.

-Details about the Harvard Art Museums’ free admission day on May 18 can be found in the museums’ calendar: www.harvardartmuseums.org/visit/calendar/free-admission-day-for-international-museum-day-and-art-museum-day.
+Details about the Harvard Art Museums’ free admission day on May 18 can be found in the museums’ calendar.

 About the Harvard Art Museums